shivangp76/sioyek/docs/commands/export.md

 for_commands:

 doc_body:
-Export annotation data into a json file.
+Export annotation data into a `JSON` file.